 - Add the kosher salt and brown sugar to the water, and stir until they are fully dissolved.
 This creates the base of the brine and will help flavor and tenderize the turkey.

-- Now, it’s time to add the aromatic herbs and spices.
+- Now, add the herbs and spices.
 Toss in the fresh rosemary and thyme, the bay leaves, the whole black peppercorns, and the crushed garlic.
 These will infuse the brine with incredible flavors.

-- For some citrusy goodness, add the slices of orange and lemon to the brine.
+- Add the slices of orange and lemon to the brine.
 The acidity will help break down the fibers in the turkey, making it tender and juicy.

 - Take your whole turkey and carefully place it in the brine, ensuring it’s fully submerged.
 You can add some weight on top or use an airtight container to keep it underwater.